 In this clip we have the deputy do a comedic sketch of protecting the Andy by forcibly enlisting two other people who do not want to be part of this action.
-While it is filtered with comedy, there is the inescapable thought of an organized authority that tells its workers what to do as and subordinates them in a militeristic fashion of nondisobedience.
-We can take it to the real world context of who and how authority handles protests (riots) as well as the hyper militarization of police in events like: Zoot Suit Riots, Occupy Movement, BLM protests, and the Inserection
+While it is filtered with comedy, there is the inescapable thought of an organized authority that tells its workers what to do as and subordinates them in a militaristic fashion of obedience.
+We can take it to the real world context of who and how authority handles protests (riots) as well as the hyper militarization of police in events like: Zoot Suit Riots, Occupy Movement, BLM protests, and the Insurrection.

 King Shahdov is introduced to Rupert, a young boy who is an editor of the school magazine.
 Rupert goes off on a rant about political power and freedom.
 He claims that politics antagonize the people and that passports and monopolies place restrictions on individuals.
 He advocates for democratic values.

 Mr. Kane delivers a speech upon winning the election for governor.
 Charged with strong rhetoric against the evil domination of Boss Jim Gettys, he speaks of his dedication to champion the underprivileged, the underpaid, and the underfed.

 C.J.
 Barnes has to substitute for a class.
 Initially, he is fearful and tries to relate to the students.
 However, he quickly loses control of the class.
 When the principal tells him to come up with something of his own that will help him regain authority in the classroom, he does it and manages the classroom on his own.